isaacjeffersonlee/eigs-dash/README.md

 ## Summary
-A little Dash web app to calculate the eigenvalues, eigenvectors and JCF decomposition for a given matrix.
+A little Dash web app to calculate the eigenvalues, eigenvectors characteristic polynomial, minimal polynomial and JCF decomposition for a given matrix.

 ## Input
 ```